 In terms of the second manipulation check (not included in Jiang et al.) that the nude images picked for the experiments are attractive or unattractive to participants, as appropriate, there was evidence this check was passed for heterosexual males, but the evidence was inconclusive for females.
 The wording used in the rating scale could be responsible for this inconclusive result.
 Ratings such as “aroused” and “disgusted” might be too extreme for participants to choose in a laboratory setting with a glimpse of the images.
 We will change the scale for the main experiment.
-While the images may turn out not to pass this check, as we are attempting to replicate Jiang et al (2006) as closely as we can, a failure to pass this check in the main experiment will be an interesting fact concerning the paradigm, at least as applied to UK participants in the 2020s.
+While the images may turn out not to pass this check, as we are attempting to replicate Jiang et al. (2006) as closely as we can, a failure to pass this check in the main experiment will be an interesting fact concerning the paradigm, at least as applied to UK participants in the 2020s.

 Testing the theory regarding an individual’s homophobic tendency, the participants universally possessed positive explicit attitudes toward different sexual orientations.
-Developed countries’ societal attitudes toward LGBTQ have progressed over the past few decades, especially among the younger generation (Ayoub, & Garretson, 2017; Siva Ilango et al., 2020).
+Developed countries’ societal attitudes toward LGBTQ have progressed over the past few decades, especially among the younger generation (Ayoub & Garretson, 2017; Siva Ilango et al., 2020).
 Though the UK society is definitely not “homophobic-free”, it seems unlikely we will gather enough high-homophobic participants for analysis with any reasonably sized sample of Sussex students.
 Social expectation bias might be another factor at play.
 Despite guaranteed anonymity, homophobic participants might suppress their genuine attitudes.
 Thus, we will not pre-register any hypothesis concerning this prediction, but keep the scale in for exploration.

 Concerning the main theory to be tested, of subliminal attentional effects from nude images, the data were not evidential either way – an expected outcome.
-But now we are in a position to estimate a required sample size.
-The lack of convincing evidence with current sample size does have an immediate important practical implication: With the number of trials used, the procedure is far too noisy to be used as a surreptitious sexuality detector for a single individual.
+But now we are in a position to estimate the required sample size.
+The lack of convincing evidence with the current sample size does have an immediate important practical implication: With the number of trials used, the procedure is far too noisy to be used as a surreptitious sexuality detector for a single individual.
 An order of magnitude more trials would be needed in principle.

 The level of discrimination accuracy with the current version of Gabor patches also requires attention.
 CFS participants, on average, performed at 82.6% accuracy (SD = 0.125), with 3 participants hitting 100% accuracy in some conditions.
 The current parameters of the Gabor patches might not be the most optimal.
 That is, there may be a ceiling effect so that attention cannot improve performance by much.
 Ideally, we should keep performance on the patches around 60-80% with no priming.
 We will shift subjects towards this region by an initial staircasing in the practice trials on the contrast of Gabor patches.

+We also noticed a difference in our stimuli and those of Jiang et al. (2006).
+Their scrambled images had a rectangular shape (see their Figure 1); our scrambled images had a body outline (see our Figure 1).
+If unconscious attention is based on low frequency information, a body outline may be what is drawing attention, not the internal high frequency details.
+Thus, for the main study we will scramble the rectangle containing the image, as Jiang et al. did, so low frequency information cannot draw attention to the scrambled image (see Figure 2).